Halogenetic/Node-db-Express-Nodemon/README.md

 - Create a SQL Table
 - Query of the table to the client
 - Fill the table with a for loop of INSERT
+- npm install dotenv --save
+- Create a .env file to protect the password
+- Create a .gitignore to hidden files